 “But if you did vote, who would you have voted for?”

 She answered carefully.
 “I don’t share my political views.”

 “That’s fine.
 That’s fine.”
 Buckminster repositioned himself so that he was facing more towards her in the backseat of the luxury golf cart.
 He extended his arm on the setback behind her shoulders.
 “What do you think of the election outcome?”

 Wariness filled her.
-She had felt nothing for the POTUS short of resentment for not allowing her to reunite with her daughter… and for incinerating the surface of the planet, but Buckminster was the POTUS’s right hand man.
+She had felt nothing for the POTUS short of resentment for incinerating the surface of the planet, but Buckminster was the POTUS’ right hand man.
 She thought it best to play coy.
 “I don’t know.
 I saw that Cleveland won.”

 “He didn’t just win, he won by a landslide, the biggest margin of victory in electoral college history.
 531 to 7.”

 “And yet, President Elect Tex Cleveland’s victory was stolen from him.”

 “Didn’t you watch the presidential address this morning?”

 “The president of the United States suspended the results of the recent election and is refusing to hand over power”

 “Wow.
 That’s…,” she hesitated, “audacious.”